INTERNAL STRUCTURES OF PLANT ROOTS, STEMS AND LEAVES

 Endodermis

 Endodermis forms the innermost layer of the cortex.
+This single layer of cells surrounds the vascular cylinder and regulates the flow of water and nutrients into the vascular system.
 The cells are rectangular shape with thickened side walls called casparian strips.
 The casprin strip is made up of suberin.
 The casparian strips control the movement of water from cortex into the xylem.

 Vascular Cylinder or Stele